First Four: Criticism

-The opening round games have also been criticized as a handicap for teams among the historically black colleges and universities (HBCUs).
-In every game from 2002 to 2010, one team was an HBCU, and at least one HBCU (two in 2018, 2019 and 2021) has participated in every First Four.
-However, the two conferences which are made up of HBCUs, the Mid-Eastern Athletic Conference (MEAC) and Southwestern Athletic Conference (SWAC), are often two of the lowest-rated conferences in the Ratings Percentage Index (RPI), and its successor since 2018–19, the NCAA Evaluation Tool (NET).
+The opening-round games have also been criticized as a handicap for teams among the historically black colleges and universities (HBCUs).
+In every game from 2002 to 2010, one team was an HBCU, and at least one HBCU (two in 2018, 2019, 2021 and 2024) has participated in every First Four.
+However, the two conferences which are made up of HBCUs, the Mid-Eastern Athletic Conference (MEAC) and Southwestern Athletic Conference (SWAC), are often two of the lowest-rated conferences in the Ratings Percentage Index (RPI) and its successor since 2018–19, the NCAA Evaluation Tool (NET).
 Since each win in an opening round game is treated the same as a win in any other game for purposes of sharing in NCAA tournament revenue, athletic directors and commissioners of HBCU-heavy conferences often welcome the exposure and money gained.
 However, other HBCU officials argue that First Four games for conference tournament champions are unfair since they played their way into the tournament, and look at placing HBCU teams in the opening round as a sign of disrespect of HBCU programs.

 Since its inception, the First Four games have been held at the University of Dayton Arena for every tournament except in 2021, when the entire tournament was moved to the state of Indiana due to COVID-19 concerns.
-Since the UD Arena is the home arena of Dayton's basketball team, it became particularly concerning when Dayton was selected to play Boise State in the First Four in 2015, in what was considered a virtual home game for Dayton.
-Boise State ended up losing to Dayton 56–55.
-Typically, all games of the NCAA men's basketball tournament are considered neutral-site games and in the rare instance when a tournament venue is also the home arena of a team in the tournament, that team will be placed away from that venue when the tournament bracket is created.
-However, since Dayton was one of the last four at-large teams in the tournament and all First Four games were to be played at the UD Arena, having them play the First Four on their home court was unavoidable.
+Other than First Four games held at a fixed location, the NCAA does not allow the scheduling of home games for teams in the tournament.
+In 2015, the Dayton Flyers were selected to the First Four, resulting in the team playing on its home court; it was the first time any team played on its home court in the NCAA men's basketball tournament in 28 years (earlier instances occurred prior to the current restriction against doing so).
+Leon Rice, head coach of their opponent, the Boise State Broncos, said he felt media made more of an issue about Dayton playing at home than Boise State did.
+Boise State went on to lose to Dayton, 56–55.